 - One of these types is a legitimate complaint on the part of the vendor.

 - The other is not a legitimate complaint and is an attempt by one vendor, SAP, to expand the definition of indirect access in such a broad way that if it were accepted it would change the landscape in the enterprise software market.
 It would give the largest software vendors, even more, leverage than they already possess.

 In fact, we/Brightwork are now getting reports of other software vendors copying SAP and at least trying to invoke SAP’s definition of indirect access.

 Type one Indirect access is when a company develops a user interface or uses a third-party user interface to connect to an application.
 By using a user interface to access the data and functionality within the system, type one indirect access cheats software vendors out of rightful revenue.

 Type one indirect access is entirely well-founded and is difficult to argue with.
-However, the problem with considering this type of indirect access is that it is not very common.
-It has been the historical reasons that software vendors have gone after customers for extra licenses.
+However how common is this type of behavior on the part of customers?
+It isn’t.
+It has been the historical reason that software vendors have gone after customers for extra licenses.